Care for those who need it most

 You’ll also learn to be adaptable, act as a patient advocate, and work independently.
 Most importantly, you’ll learn to apply the latest medical theories, techniques, and technology.
-For more information on what you’ll learn in OCC’s Associate in Applied Science program in Nursing, read through the course’s graduate competencies.
+Read on for more about what you'll learn in OCC's Associate in Nursing.

 Where You'll Go

 Nursing graduates are employed in all areas of health care, including school nursing, clinics, hospitals, long-term care facilities, and home care.

 Though the duties and job titles of a Registered Professional Nurse (RN) may vary, they are based on where you work and the patients you work with.
 Some job titles include geriatric nurse, oncology nurse, cardiovascular, and neonatology nurse.
 Many graduates also hold supervisory and administrative positions.

 - Success on Nursing licensure exam (2020 NCLEX-RN): 92.0%

 - Job Placement (2019): 100.0%